Beloved Soda Flavors That Disappeared from Shelves

 ©Image Credit: Reddit / RazorRageDX316

 The ’90s were wild, and nothing screams “radical transparency,” quite like Crystal Pepsi.
-This clear cola looked like water but tasted lighter and was far less sweet than regular Pepsi, confusing taste buds everywhere (was it cola?
-Sprite?).
+This clear cola resembled water but had a lighter taste and was far less sweet than regular Pepsi, confusing taste buds everywhere (was it cola or Sprite?).
 Despite its initial hype, the novelty wore off fast enough for it to be discontinued by 1994.

 Although a 2016 reboot, which was more of a limited-time nostalgia campaign than anything else, didn’t achieve much mainstream success, it capitalized on cult interest and social media buzz.